best peak district views cover photo

 view of cave dale from above

-Formed by glacial erosion over 300 million years ago, Cave Dale is a picturesque limestone valley in the charming village of Castleton.
-It’s one of my favourite easy walks in the Peak District while also providing some spectacular views.
+Cave Dale is a picturesque limestone valley in the charming village of Castleton.
+It’s one of my favourite easy walks in the Peak District and provides some spectacular views.

-Hikers of all ages and capabilities will love this picturesque hike comprising rocky limestone crags, towering cliffs, and natural caverns.
-The views only intensify the higher and deeper into the valley you go, with Peveril Castle being a constant landmark.
+Hikers of all ages and capabilities will love this picturesque hike of rocky limestone crags, towering cliffs, and natural caverns.
+The views include that of the Peveril Castle ruins.

 Cave Dale is easily accessible via Castleton, but you can combine it with Mam Tor or Winnats Pass for a longer hike.
 In fact, all three are located close together, so you can combine the 3 for an epic day hike.